Tuberculosis verrucosa cutis: Signs and symptoms

 Because the TVC's entry point usually is the site of a trauma, wound or puncture in the skin (during an autopsy, for example), the most frequent site for the wart are the hands.
 But it can occur anywhere in the skin, such as in the sole of the feet, in the anus, and, in the case of children from developing countries, in the buttocks and knees.
 This is because children from countries of high incidence of tuberculosis can contract the lesion after contact with tuberculous sputum, by walking barefoot, sitting or playing on the ground.

 When recent, the skin lesion has the outside appearance of a wart or verruca, thus it can be confused with other kinds of warts.
 It evolves to an annular red-brown plaque with time, with central healing and gradual expansion in the periphery.
 In this phase, it can be confused with fungal infections such as blastomycosis and chromoblastomycosis.

-Cause

 Diagnosis

 The diagnosis is confirmed by a skin biopsy and a positive culture for acid-fast bacilli.
 A PPD test may also result positive.